wxMaxima-developers/wxmaxima/info/wxmaxima.md

 | ->             | a right arrow                                         |
 | -->            | a long right arrow                                    |

-If a special symbol isn’t in the list it is possible to input arbitrary Unicode characters by pressing <kbd>ESC</kbd> [number of the character (hexadecimal)] <kbd>ESC</kbd>.
+If a special symbol isn’t in the list, it is possible to input arbitrary Unicode characters by pressing <kbd>ESC</kbd> [number of the character (hexadecimal)] <kbd>ESC</kbd>.

 <kbd>ESC</kbd> <kbd>61</kbd> <kbd>ESC</kbd> therefore results in an `a`.

 Please note that most of these symbols (notable exceptions are the logic symbols) do not have a special meaning in _Maxima_ and therefore will be interpreted as ordinary characters.
-If  _Maxima_ is compiled using a Lisp that doesn’t support dealing with Unicode characters they might cause an error message instead.
+If  _Maxima_ is compiled using a Lisp that doesn’t support Unicode characters they might cause an error message.

-It may be the case, that e.g. greek characters or mathematical symbols are not included in the selected font, then they can not be displayed.
+It may be the case that e.g. greek characters or mathematical symbols are not included in the selected font, then they can not be displayed.
 To solve that problem, select other fonts (using: Edit -> Configure -> Style).

 ### Side Panes